 - Just like using a pair of kitchen gloves to remove kitty hair from your couch, you can use a damp kitchen sponge to remove hair from your clothes.
 The fur will gather in a clump, which you can easily pick up with your hand.

 To summarize, here are a few points you need to remember about shedding:

 One, shedding is a natural part of the hair growth cycle.
 There’s nothing you can do to prevent it from happening.
-However, if your cat is not a natural shedder and yet it sheds excessively, then you might consider bringing it to the vet for a check-up.
+However, if your feline is not a natural shedder and yet it sheds excessively, then you might consider bringing it to the vet for a check-up.

-Two, there are three common reasons as to why your cat is shedding excessively: The pet food that you’re giving your pet might be lacking proper amounts of nutrition, your furry friend may have hyperthyroidism, or your cat may be having allergies.
+Two, there are three common reasons as to why your kitty is shedding excessively: The pet food that you’re giving your pet might be lacking proper amounts of nutrition, your furry friend may have hyperthyroidism, or your cat may be having allergies.
 Again, consult a vet to know what the proper course of action is.

 Lastly, cat hair usually gathers in four places around your house: the couch, the carpet, the floor, and your clothes.
 These places require different methods of clean-up.
 We’ve summarized your options in the previous section of this guide.

 Hopefully, with the tricks and tips that you’ve learned from this guide, you are now able to understand why your feline pet sheds and what you can do to clean up the mess.
-As a final reminder, remember that you can never go wrong with a high-quality vacuum cleaner to help you gather all those clumps of cat hair.
+As a final reminder, remember that you can never go wrong with a high-quality vacuum cleaner to help you gather all those clumps of pet hair.
 Now you know how to get rid of cat hair!